-This option is effective for Windows and Linux operating systems on the sending machine and only for Windows on the receiving machine.
+This option is effective for the Windows XP, Windows Server 2003 and Linux operating systems on the sending machine and for Windows XP or Windows Server 2003 on the receiving machine.
+Windows Vista and later versions of Windows do not support the Messenger service.